gandalfh/water-web/README.md

 Navigate to localhost:8081 to view the node website

-Then run watermonitor.py  (it has to run as sudo because it accesses serial ports)
+Then run watermonitor.py  (it has to run as sudo because it accesses serial port)

 ``
 sudo python watermonitor.py